Adriankhl/relativitization/doc/plan.md

 * Optimize UI, only change what is shown, separate stage and use camera instead of computing the zoom manually
 * Science era, e.g., Biology era favour nation with more biologist
-* Optimize afterimage and load saved universe to reduce memory usage
 * Transfer player and transfer carrier commands
 * Alliance
 * Retract or transfer subordinate